 Remember, your free course is free, so I don't think it's unethical to try to propose it to as many people as possible that could benefit from it.

-The key is to make sure that your free course is jam-packed with value and super useful, and not a shallow product that was quickly put together just to grab the student email.
+The key is to make sure that your free course is jam-packed with value and super useful, and not a shallow product that was quickly put together just to grab the students' email.

-That is the most important thing that I would like to remember from this post, your free course should be an awesome course, just like your premium courses, and put together with the exact same care for the student's experience.
+That is the most important thing that I would like to remember from this post, your free course should be awesome, just like your premium courses, and put together with the same care for the student's experience.

 From there, the student now knows who you are, they have provided their email, they have taken your free course, they have enjoyed it and they are now ready to learn more.

-If you want to learn more about how to write emails in an effective way as an online course creator, you can check the related post Ethical Email Marketing For Online Course Creators.
+If you want to learn more about how to write emails effectively as an online course creator, you can check the related post-Ethical Email Marketing For Online Course Creators.

 I hope this helped, if you have any questions about any of this, post them in the comment section below and I'll get back to you, you can also post them in our Course Creator Facebook Community if you prefer.

 To get notified when I release new content here in the Academy, you can subscribe here to my weekly newsletter:

 Also, you can find all my in-depth guides with everything that you need to know about course creation on the Course Creator Academy Home Page.

 Check out also any other posts that you might be interested in on the blog home page.